 Where there is evidence of impairment, the fixed assets are written down and any impairment losses are charged to operating surpluses.
-The estimated depreciated replacement cost (DRC), calculated using appropriate construction costs and land prices, is compared to the carry value of the asset and where the DRC is lower than the carrying cost an impairment charge is made against the social housing properties.
+The estimated depreciated replacement cost ('DRC'), calculated using appropriate construction costs and land prices is compared to the carry value of the asset and where the DRC is lower than the carrying cost an impairment charge is made against the social housing properties.

-A review has been carried out for the value held on the statement of financial position of unsold homes and works in progress.
-As of 31 March 2023, there was no unsold homes.
-In addition, there is a sufficient margin between the historic build cost recorded in properties held for sale and the final sales value to provide certainty over their historic costs valuation as a minimum and therefore we consider no impairment to be required.
+A review has been carried out for the value held on the Statement of Financial Position of unsold homes and works in progress.
+As at 31 March 2023, there was a total of 8 unsold homes.
+No property exceeded 6 months old the year end and 5 were sold subject to contract.
+In addition, there is a sufficient margin between the historic build cost recorded in properties held for sale and the final sales value to provide certainty over their historic costs valuation as a minimum and therefore we consider no impairment is required.